sim-ware/beginnerCode/README.md

 We're using Python because as a language it's easier to pick up.
 Compared to languages like Javascript, Java and C, it is easier to read and write and has a lower barrier to entry.
 Another advantage in learning Python here is that it's the more industry ready language.
 I've seen a lot of  companies rely on Python, and it's a great language for Data Science, so learning it now sets you up to learn more about both software development now, and Data Science in future.
 1. CodeCademy: https://www.codecademy.com/learn/learn-python: At the moment the Python course is available for free for 7 days.
 Complete as many as you can, and if you're stuck for longer than an hour look up the solution or reach out.
 Why CodeCademy?
 You want to programme!
 CodeCademy lets you write, run, and debug code in the browser.
 It's a great way to get started with minimal effort.
 1. Learn Python The Hard Way: https://learnpythonthehardway.org/python3/ This resource is fantastic - it will give you a thorough breakdown of how to use the Terminal, as well as a solid grounding in the basics of Python.
-1. https://github.com/gregmalcolm/python_koans This is another run-through of some Python fundamentals, as well a gentle introduction to using tests.
+1. Python Koans: https://github.com/gregmalcolm/python_koans This is another run-through of some Python fundamentals, as well a gentle introduction to using tests.

 #### Why HTML?
 Why CSS?
 CSS stands for Cascading Style Sheets with an emphasis placed on “Style.”
 While HTML is used to structure a web document (defining things like headlines and paragraphs, and allowing you to embed images, video, and other media), CSS comes through and specifies your document’s style—page layouts, colors, and fonts are all determined with CSS.
 Think of HTML as the foundation (every house has one), and CSS as the aesthetic choices (there’s a big difference between a Victorian mansion and a mid-century modern home).